polyphony-chat/docs/SPECIFICATION.md

     - [8.2 Re-signing messages](#82-re-signing-messages)

-The polyproto-core protocol is a home-server-based federation protocol specification centered around the [Messaging Layer Security (MLS) protocol as defined by RFC9420 of the IETF](https://datatracker.ietf.org/doc/html/rfc9420), intended for use in community-centered chat service applications/application implementations.
+The polyproto-core protocol is a home-server-based federation protocol specification intended for use in applications where a user identity is needed. polyproto-core focuses on federated identity, and apart from the usage of MLS for encryption, does not specify any application-specific features.
+It is intended to be used as a base for application implementations and other protocols, such as polyproto-chat, which is a chat protocol built on top of polyproto-core.
+Any specific polyproto-core user identity can be used for multiple applications, as long as the applications support polyproto-core.

  This document is intended to be used as a starting point for developers wanting to develop software which can interoperate with other polyproto-core implementations.
-Uses of this protocol include Guild-Based, Group-Based and one on one Instant Messaging, Voice over IP, and Video over IP, where your identity is federated between multiple servers.

-To correctly implement polyproto-core, you must read and understand the MLS protocol specification (RFC9420).

-The structure of this reference document is heavily inspired by the really well written [Matrix specification](https://spec.matrix.org/latest).

 ## 1. Terminology used in this document

-In addition to the glossary you can find at the end of this document, the following terminology is used throughout this document:
+In addition to the terminology found in the glossary located at the end of this document, the following terminology is used throughout this document:

-- <a id="glossary-messages">**Message, Messages**</a>: In the context of this protocol specification, a **message** is any piece of data sent by a client that is intended to be identifiable as being sent by a specific user.
+- **Message, Messages**: In the context of this protocol specification, a **message** is any piece of data sent by a client that is intended to be identifiable as being sent by a specific user.
 To qualify as a "message", this piece of data must also, at any point in time, and also if only briefly, be visible to other users and/or the unauthenticated public.
+Examples of things that would qualify as messages include:
+    - A message sent to another user in a chat application
+    - A post on a social media platform
+    - A "like" interaction on a social media platform
+    - Reaction emojis in Discord-like chat applications
+    - Group join/leave messages
+    - Reporting a post/user, if the report is not anonymous

+Terminology not specified in this section or in the glossary has been defined somewhere else in this document.

 ## 2. Trust model